-Some signs that your dog is fearful include:
+Some signs that your dog or cat is feeling anxious or fearful include:

 Looking for their owners